 I have attached an image here where you can see a fretboard note chart for the tuned Baritone Ukulele up to the 15th fret.

 And here is another one but it’s an old version.
-This was not easier to read though can be useful for someone.
+This was not easier to read through can be useful for someone.

 Let’s know about a very different shape of Baritone.
 The Pineapple Baritone Ukulele.